 But why not take in Johannesburg’s daytime magic too?
 You’ll see old and modern buildings flanked by the six million trees Johannesburg contains.
 This is best experienced by taking a walk on the hilly grounds of the Dutch Reformed Church in Cottesloe.

-From where will you capture an image of your new favourite travel destination?
+From where will you capture an image of your new favorite travel destination?

 When is a visit to a new city most special?
-For many travellers, it’s about experiencing something unique to the area and its people.
+For many travelers it’s about experiencing something unique to the area and its people.